Noncommutative Wilczynski Invariants, and Modular Differential Equations: Siegel modular n -th order differential operators and ODEs

 \begin{definition}[Strict and projective Siegel modular operators] Let $L$ be an operator of the form \eqref{eq:Siegel-operator} with coefficients on $\Hg$ (not necessarily modular). \begin{enumerate}[label=\textnormal{(\roman*)},leftmargin=2.2em] \item $L$ is \emph{strictly Siegel modular for $\Gamma$} if $L|\gamma=L$ for all $\gamma\in\Gamma$.
 Equivalently, all $a_i$ are in $\mathcal M_{0,2i}(\Gamma;\mathcal A)$. \item $L$ is \emph{projectively Siegel modular for $\Gamma$} if for each $\gamma\in\Gamma$ there exists an invertible $g_\gamma\in \Mer(\Hg,\mathcal A^\times)$ such that

 \end{enumerate} \end{definition}

 \begin{remark}[Siegel modular ODE] Given $L$ as above and an unknown $\Phi\in\mathcal M_{k,m}$, the equation $L(\Phi)=0$ is a ``Siegel modular ODE'' (in reality, a system of PDE packaged by the $\Sym^\bullet$-formalism).
 If $L$ is (strictly) Siegel modular, then by Proposition~\ref{prop:operator-equivariance} the equation descends to the quotient $\Gamma\backslash\Hg$ in the natural automorphic vector bundle associated to $(k,m)$.
-Projective modularity allows twists by a gauge cocycle $\{g_\gamma\}$, analogous to Part~III. \end{remark}
+Projective modularity allows twists by a gauge cocycle $\{g_\gamma\}$, analogous to the one-variable modular case. \end{remark}